 The Human race has more than tripled in the last 25 years and with increased population comes a greater demand for food.
 In six of the last eleven years we have consumed more food than was produced calling for the urgent expansion of agriculture.
 Virtually all of the productive land globally is being exploited by agriculture with nearly half of this land is cultivated for livestock production, plants grown for animals or waste storage.

-This precious land is often exploited ineffectively leading to multiple negative outcomes including contamination and over extraction of water supplies, soil erosion and in an attempt to meet demand, mass scale deforestation.
+This precious land is often exploited ineffectively to make meat leading to multiple negative outcomes including contamination and over extraction of water supplies, soil erosion and in an attempt to meet demand, mass scale deforestation.
 This, coupled with increased contributions to greenhouse gas from livestock and industry, is accelerating the effects on global warming and subsequent climate change leading to flash floods, droughts, damaged habitats and dessert formation.
 In the UK, damage to our environment is already costing an extra £2.3 billion a year.
 South Africa is experiencing its worst drought in 100 years causing harvests to fail and food stockpiles to disappear.
 In Kenya it has become 4 times more common for periods of devastating drought to occur since records began.

 The Intergovernmental Panel on Climate Change (IPCC) agree that we need to reduce the amount of greenhouse gases in the atmosphere by 80% by 2050 in order to avoid catastrophic climate change.
 Unfortunately, the reverse trend is happening, the World is forecast to increase emissions and exceed the safe maximum carbon equivalent of green house gas emissions by 565 gigatonnes by 2030.
 This is not helped by the fact that as emerging countries get richer they start to consume more meat and dairy.
 Academic organisations estimate that livestock production is responsible for 15-50% per cent of global greenhouse gas emissions.
 Furthermore, short-term scientific innovations in farming technology that are trying to feed the increasing human population with high yield crops may be contributing to long-term serious environmental damage.
 This article discusses the consequences of the global rush for cheap food to feed its ever-increasing population: